 - A column that contains the new value to be entered into the field.
 This can be a normal column or a calculated column, as long as the data type matches that of the field.

-There must be one row per record that needs to be updated, and there must be a criteria that constrains the report to only show the records that need updating.
+There must be one row per record that needs to be updated, and there must be a criteria that constrains the report to only show the records that need updating (otherwise the process will loop over the same records over and over again).
 This would normally be done with a calculated column and criteria that compares the current value of the field to the new value, and excludes the row if they are the same.

 Step 2: Set up the Process